eegli/tinyparse/docs/reference/object-literals.md

 <!-- doctest: object literals, rejects -->

-This will throw a `ValidationError`- Non-primitive values are not supported.
+In the following example, a `ValidationError` will be thrown because non-primitive values are not supported.

 ```ts
 import { createParser } from '@eegli/tinyparse';